KingWaffleIII/Plane/README.md

 4. run `docker compose up -d` to start the bot

 ## Aircraft

-### RAST Spec

-The RAST spec is inconsistent in its use of aircraft names.
-Sometimes, it uses the most up-to-date model with the latest manufacturer and sometimes it likes to stay in the past.
-An example is the CASA/IPTN CN-235, which the spec calls the Airbus CN-235.
-Another example is the Breguet 1150 Atlantic, which the spec calls the Dassault Atlantic.

-As a result, I've compromised and tried to use the most accurate name possible, whilst avoiding going against the spec.

 You can see the aircraft supported in the bot [here](https://github.com/KingWaffleIII/plane/blob/main/aircraft.md).